miloofcroton/first-fullstack-app/LAB.md

 First Fullstack App
 ===

-## Lab

-Create your first app and server (fullstack minus database)!

-Pick an "entity" (resource) for your app.
-Ideally, something of interest to you.
-**However**, your resource should:

-1. Only have one level of properties (no nested objects or arrays)
-1. Have at least one property of type:
-    * string/text
-    * number
-    * boolean (true/false)

 ## App

 The app needs to display a list of resources and have an add form to add a new resource.
 Make sure to: